-If you have a qualifying life event (QLE) - such as marriage, divorce, or the birth of a child - outside of the Federal Benefits Open Season, you may be eligible to enroll in the FEHB Program, change your enrollment, or cancel coverage.
-For a complete list of QLEs, visit the FEHB website at www.opm.gov/healthcare-insurance/life-events.
-If you need assistance, please contact your employing agency, Tribal Benefits Officer, personnel/payroll office, or retirement office.
+If you have a qualifying life event (QLE) - such as marriage, divorce, or the birth of a child - outside of the Federal Benefits Open Season, you may be eligible to enroll in the PSHB Program, change your enrollment, or cancel coverage using the PSHB System.
+For a complete list of QLEs, visit the PSHB website at www.opm.gov/healthcare-insurance/life-events.
+If you need assistance, please contact your employing agency, personnel/payroll office, or retirement office.